 - Do NOT share splints, bandages, or braces.

 - Check that shared shower facilities are clean.
 If they are not clean, shower at home.

 If you have surgery planned, tell your provider if:

 - You have had a MRSA infection before

 Centers for Disease Control and Prevention.
-Methicillin-resistant Staphylococcus aureus (MRSA) infections.
-Treating MRSA skin and soft tissue infections in outpatient settings.
-Available at www.cdc.gov/mrsa/index.html.
-Updated September 10, 2013.
-Accessed August 16, 2014.
+Methicillin-resistant Staphylococcus aureus (MRSA) infections. www.cdc.gov/mrsa/index.html.
+Updated January 8, 2015.
+Accessed September 9, 2015.

 Que YA, Moreillon P. Staphylococcus aureus (including staphylococcal toxic shock syndrome).
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 196.